 Our next destination was the Alps.
 We had seen the snow-capped mountains from time to time within Turin ( the place is surrounded by them) but had not gone and taken a closer look.
 We’re very glad we did!
 Here’s Izzy at a vantage point shooting you guys some mountain stock:

 And here’s me not shooting you guys some mountain stock..

-Another interesting establishment I got into while I was there was a jewelry production house, where precious metals are made into fine jewelry to be sold by big jewelry brands on the high-street.
+Another interesting establishment I got into while I was there was a jewellery production house, where precious metals are made into fine jewellery to be sold by big jewellery brands on the high-street.
 The reason I went there was to get a shot of some gold being manipulated for the video I was working on, but as I was there I decided to canvas the joint and push for as many varied shots as possible.
-I got my translator on board and he facilitated a nice range of jewelry production themed shots, such as this one:
+I got my translator on board and he facilitated a nice range of jewellery production themed shots, such as this one:

 Our last stop was Barolo, a place famous for producing some of Italy’s greatest wines.
 Stock video is all about themes, and the theme here was definitely wine.
 We started off by driving around the rolling countryside in order to find a strong vantage point.
 This is what we found:

 We were able to quickly and easily scoop up a wide variety of on-theme shots, before moving on to a place where the wine is made and sold.
 We enjoyed some wine tasting, went and got some stock of the wine barrels and then moved on to find some more high altitude vantage points for scenic shots:

 After this it was time to get back on the train and head back to Turin to pack for our flight.